GameSquatch/json_traverse/README.md

 ```

 You may also add any value you like to the context and it will be passed throughout the traversal until you explicitly remove it.

+## Roadmap

+I don't have anything planned beyond what this has now.
+Some ideas floating in my head are:

+- Calling a next predicate and consuming it after one true result, so that it won't apply to the rest of the tree during traversal.
+Maybe a consume count and similar to the `addEventListener`'s `once` option.
+- Adding callbacks for other types like BigInt, Date, Symbol, Functions
+- Adding configuration to traverse through custom types using `instanceof`
+- Adding a function that traverses breadth-first as opposed to depth-first or possibly making that an option in the original function

+The main drivers for change to this package, at the moment, are my other projects.
+I am always open to suggestions or PRs to the GitHub project.